SHiKHAwadukle/SHiKHAwadukle/README.md

 - 👋 Hi, I’m @SHiKHAwadukle
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning object oriented programming with JAVA.

 <!---
 SHiKHAwadukle/SHiKHAwadukle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.